MikeKovarik/selfsigned-ca/README.md

 # selfsigned-ca

-🔑 Generate self-signed certificates and keys and CA certs for use in HTTPS servers.
+🔑 Generate self-signed certificates, keys and Root CA for use in HTTPS servers.

 ## Installation